vargas-santiago/bloomtech-shopping-complex/project_documents/design_document.md

 * Accepts a user ID and returns corresponding AccountModel.
   * If user ID is not found, will throw a `UserNotFoundException`

+## 6.5 AddToFavorites Endpoint

+* Accepts `POST` request to `accounts/:userId/store`
+* Accepts a user ID and a store to be added.
+The store is specified by the storeId
+ * If the user is not found, will throw a `UserNotFoundException`
+ * If the storeId doesn't exist, throw `StoreNotFoundException`
+* By default, will insert the new store to the end of the store list

+## 6.6 DeleteFavorites EndPoint

+* Accepts `Delete` request to `accounts/:userId/store`
+* Accepts a user ID and a store to be deleted from the list.
+The store is specified by the storeId
+* If the user is not found, will throw `UserNotFoundException`
+* If the storeId doesn't exist, throw `StoreNotFoundException`

 # 7. Tables

 ## 7.1. 'accounts'